 So you want to build a functional fitness garage gym?

-Let’s cut straight to the chase and focus on the core, guiding principles of a functional fitness garage gym.
+If you've decided that the home garage gym is for you, then power to you!
+Let's cut straight to the chase and focus on the core, guiding principles of an effective home garage gym.

-This will eliminate most of the cognitive dissonance and uncertainty, while making sure that you build your garage gym like a pro and impress everyone on your block and beyond.
+This guide will dive deeper into the main components your garage gym needs, specific equipment and gear, and other elements that can take it to the next level - ensuring you build your garage gym like a pro and impress everyone on your block and beyond.

 Like so many pop culture trends, the functional fitness garage gym movement can get too focused on vanity at times.